Sri-vatsa/Tensorflow-js-tutorial/README.md

 ### 2) Knowledge Prerequisites

-I will go through some basic concepts of machine learning, Convolutional Neural Networks(CNN) and core Tensorflow concepts before we coding.
+I will go through some basic concepts of machine learning, Convolutional Neural Networks(CNN) and core Tensorflow concepts before we start coding.

 **Basics of Machine Learning and Deep Learning**